dokku/dokku-scheduler-kubernetes/README.md

 #### Service Annotations

-These can be managed by the `scheduler-kubernetes:service-annotations-set` command.
+These can be managed by the `:service-annotations-set` command.

 ```shell
 # command structure